L400-RTI/Training-material/modules/05 - Data modelling.md

 Behind the scenes, this pulls only the minimum required file segments or database rows.

-**Partitioning**
+**PaReal-Time Intelligencetioning**

-Partitions are fundamental for scaling external table performance:
+PaReal-Time Intelligencetions are fundamental for scaling external table performance:

-- **Storage tables** often partition by date or tenant ID in the folder path structure.
+- **Storage tables** often paReal-Time Intelligencetion by date or tenant ID in the folder path structure.
-- **SQL external** tables rely on database indexes for partitioning, with optional KQL-side partition hints.
+- **SQL external** tables rely on database indexes for paReal-Time Intelligencetioning, with optional KQL-side paReal-Time Intelligencetion hints.

-Effective partitioning is crucial to avoid full scans and optimize query latency and cost.
-Partition keys must match query patterns for efficient pruning.
+Effective paReal-Time Intelligencetioning is crucial to avoid full scans and optimize query latency and cost.
+PaReal-Time Intelligencetion keys must match query patterns for efficient pruning.

 **Authentication**